k21971/EvilHack/doc/evilhack-changelog.md

   as a valid polyform (except for doppelgangers)
 - Change dlord() to ndemon() for sacrificing same race on chaotic or unaligned altar
+- Fix: The lichen nimbly dodges the gnome zombie's bite!